SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

-can contain at most one of the following approaches to mark the top-level entry point, regardless of how the code is organized into files and modules: the `main` attribute, the `NSApplicationMain` attribute, the `UIApplicationMain` attribute, a `main.swift` file, or a file that contains top-level executable code.
+can contain at most one of the following approaches to mark the top-level entry point, regardless of how the code is organized into files and modules: a file that contains top-level executable code, a `main.swift` file, the `main` attribute, the `NSApplicationMain` attribute, or the `UIApplicationMain` attribute.

 > Grammar of a top-level declaration:
 >